Projects

 Biomass is renewable energy fuel that can be co-fired with coal or as the plants primary fuel.
 Assistance was provided to Mott MacDonald for their assignment for Drax Power’s plans for three 300MW biomass plants in the UK, Sigma Energy Solutions for their assignment at the 25MW Tracy Biomass Plant in California, and other projects.

-Union Electric (now know as Ameren) engaged Energy Associates to investigate coal blending and improvements to the 2400 MWe (4x600) Labadie Plant, which is about 35 miles west of St. Louis, Missouri.
+Union Electric (now known as Ameren) engaged Energy Associates to investigate coal blending and improvements to the 2400 MWe (4x600) Labadie Plant, which is about 35 miles west of St. Louis, Missouri.
 Recommendations due to this study lead to a magnet retrofit project to decrease trap iron problems at the coal feeders and pulverizers.
 Problems were also being experience on the reclaim system for Units No. 3 & 4.
 The two longest conveyors (600+ feet) on the reclaim system were modified in take-up tower retrofit project.
-At their Meramec Plant, Union Electric had Energy Associates investigate the possibility of utilizing Powder River Basin coal as a major component in its fuel blend.
-In a second study at the Meramec Plant, Ameren Services engaged Energy Associates to investigate rail deliveries.

 Fuel is the major annual operating cost for power generating plants.
 The supply and sourcing of fuel are important activities.
 Disputes and their resolution can broadly impact plant budgets.
 We have assisted developers in coal purchasing.
 Law firms have engaged Energy Associates for litigation on fuel related issues.
 Energy Associates assisted by obtaining information about, and evaluating the existing and potential market for fuel-in-water emulsions and similar technology.